jordanschupbach/octra/README.md

 |  R           | [OctraR](https://www.github.com/jordanschupbach/octrar) |   ✅       |
 |  Ruby        | RbOctra                                                   |   ✖        |
 |  Tcl/TK      | OctraTK                                                   |   ✖        |

+They are linked to this repo through git submodules, so you can update source code to submodules by running build for the respective language.